ztakis/AccessLogger/README.md

 - I tried to split the project in several files so it could better organized and more readable
 - I used a lot of functions and made some classes
 - The device can work standalone but for the more advanced stuff, needs usb serial connection
-- Good WiFi reception is needed, otherwise use the ntp vesion where WiFi is started on demand
+- Good WiFi reception is needed, otherwise use the ntp vesion where WiFi is started on demand only for rtc to ntp sync

 2. The web part (vscode + flask + sqlite3 on a Raspberry 4)
 - I tried to make a simple web page much like CS50's birthdays